kubernetes/contributor-site/content/en/events/kcc2021/activities.md

 Summits so we are bringing them virtual, please join us to thank and support all the people who have worked hard to help us this year.

-### Most Extreme Kubernetes Challenge - DevOps Party Game
+### DevOps Party Games: Most Extreme Kubernetes Contributor Challenge

-DevOps Party Games takes the idea of “online party games” and tilts it on its head by adding DevOps-inspired content to existing games, and then streams it live via Twitch for a worldwide audience to watch, comment, and hopefully be entertained.
-In addition, the hosts (Matt Stratton, Jeremy Meiss, and Dan Maher) will provide color commentary, much like a modern day Cotton McKnight and Pepper Brooks (announcers from Dodgeball).”
-There will be a Kubernetes slant for this edition of DevOps Party Games.
+[DevOps Party Games] takes the idea of “online party games” and tilts it on its head by adding DevOps-inspired content to existing games, and then streams it live via Twitch for a worldwide audience to watch, comment, and hopefully be entertained.
+In addition, the hosts (Matt Stratton, Jeremy Meiss, and Dan Maher) will provide color commentary, much like a modern day Cotton McKnight and Pepper Brooks (announcers from Dodgeball).

+For this edition there will be a twist!
+All participants are Kubernetes contributors!
+Join your hosts Matty Stratton (main DPG host) + Paris Pittman (K8s Steering Committee) with fellow contributor and maintainer participants:
+Laura Lorenz (sig-multicluster), Tim Hockin (sig-network), Tabitha Sable (sig-security), Xing Yang (sig-storage), Adolfo Garcia (sig-release), Kat Cosgrove (sig-release), Dims Srinivas (Steering, sig-architecture), Danielle Lancashire (sig-node)

  ### Cloud Native Community Cookbook - Kiwi Hackbach Edition